Herbert, Virginia Tech beat Duke 38-31 for 2-0 start

 DURHAM, N.C.
 (AP) -- Khalil Herbert ran for 208 yards and two touchdowns, including a 60-yard score with 2:20 left, to help shorthanded Virginia Tech hold off Duke for a 38-31 win on Saturday.

 The Kansas graduate transfer's huge day included an 83-yard kickoff return that set up a short third-quarter scoring drive for the Hokies (2-0, 2-0 Atlantic Coast Conference).
+They were down 21 players and two full-time coaches due to a combination of coronavirus and injury issues after similar trouble for last weekend's win against North Carolina State.

+''I'm not sure I can put into words how difficult what we've been dealing with is,'' Virginia Tech coach Justin Fuente said.

-Herbert's other score was a 23-yard sprint around the left side to the end zone for a 31-21 lead with 9:58 left.
+Herbert certainly helped on that front.
+His huge kickoff return came immediately after a third-quarter Duke touchdown for a 14-10 lead, while his other rushing score was a 23-yard sprint around the left side for a 31-21 lead with 9:58 left.

+''His vision is amazing and he's really explosive when he finds that hole,'' said Braxton Burmeister, who scored on two keepers for the Hokies.

-Braxton Burmeister also scored on two keepers for Virginia Tech, which was down 21 players and two full-time coaches due to a combination of coronavirus and injury issues.
-The Hokies' defense also came up big by forcing a three-and-out after Burmeister lost a fumble to give Duke a chance for the lead with 4 1/2 minutes left.
+The Hokies' defense - with the secondary among the hardest-hit positions - also came up big by forcing a three-and-out after Burmeister lost a fumble to give Duke a chance for the lead with 4 1/2 minutes left.

 Herbert took care of the rest, breaking loose around the left side again for the 60-yarder for a 38-28 lead while cracking the 200-yard mark to essentially seal this one.